codepod-io/codepod/README.md

 # 0.0.7
 ```

-You can use it like this:
+Step 3: launch CodePod from terminal:

 ```
-> codepod /path/to/repo
+> codepod /path/to/local/repo
 # ... 🚀 Server ready at http://localhost:4001
 ```

 Open this URL in your browser to see the app.
-The files will be saved to the directory `/path/to/repo/.codepod/yjs.[bin|json]`.
+The files will be saved to the
+directory `/path/to/repo/.codepod/yjs.[bin|json]`.

-Update the app:
+In the future, you can update the app:

 ```
 > npm update -g codepod